 Although iconic outlaw Ned Kelly was hanged here in 1880, no helmet-clad ghosts roam the halls of the Old Melbourne Gaol – but there are plenty of other spirits haunting this 19th Century prison, where 133 people were executed by hanging before it closed in 1924.
-Jump on a ghost or hangman’s tour at night for all the gruesome details.
+Jump on a ghost or hangman’s tour at night for the full experience, including all the gruesome details.

 Introducing a ghost town that’s home to actual ghosts.
 Two thousand people lived in Gormanston before the community was decimated by one of the deadliest mine disasters in Australian history: the North Mount Lyell fire, which killed 42 miners in 1912.
 There’s another ghost town – Linda – 2km up the road, where the ruins of the Old Royal Hotel scar the lush green landscape.

 This brutalist masterpiece has been abandoned since 1985, like a little slice of Soviet Union that’s been carved out of Kiev and plonked on the WA coast.
-Three decades of decay and graffiti have transformed the monolithic 1950s power station into a post-apocalyptic maze of smashed glass, rusted spray-paint cans, and trespassing hipsters trying to snap an edgy Berlin-esque pic for Instagram.
+Three decades of decay and graffiti have transformed the monolithic 1950s power station into a post-apocalyptic maze of smashed glass, rusted spray-paint cans, and trespassing Instagrammers trying to snap an edgy Berlin-esque pic for their page.

 Australia’s audio-visual archive doesn’t just preserve 2.3 million artefacts of film, radio and television – it also curates a seriously good collection of ghosts.
 The building housed the gory Institute of Anatomy between 1931 and 1984 – including a huge exhibition hall brimming with human skeletons – so it’s little wonder that sightings of spirits in the foyer, poltergeists pelting Petri dishes and ghostly children in the old cinema have been recorded.

-While the Rock holds enormous spiritual significance for the traditional Indigenous landowners, Uluru isn’t under any kind of curse… but that doesn’t stop international visitors from worrying it is.
-The local Anangu people are overwhelmed with heavy packages filled with rocks that tourists have pocketed then tried to apologetically return when they’ve noticed their sacred souvenir has hexed them with bad luck when they leave the Red Centre.
+Okay, this one's a joke.
+Kind of.
+While the Rock holds enormous spiritual significance for the traditional Indigenous landowners, Uluru isn’t under any sort of curse… but that doesn’t stop international visitors from worrying that it is.
+The local Anangu people are frequently overwhelmed with heavy packages filled with rocks that tourists have pocketed, then tried to apologetically return when they’ve noticed their sacred souvenir has hexed them with bad luck when they leave the Red Centre.

-YHA Australia has 80 completely ghost-free hostels all around Australia – including close to all these spooky destinations.
+YHA Australia has an awesome network of completely ghost-free properties all around Australia – including close to all these spooky destinations.
 Click here to book your stay.